Learning to Assist: Physics-Grounded Human-Human Control via Multi-Agent Reinforcement Learning: Experiments

 \subsection{Tracking of Generated Interactions}

-Figure~\ref{fig:generated_qualitative} illustrates the results of applying \model{} to trajectories synthesized by a text-conditioned motion diffusion model (details in Appendix~\ref{sec:diffusion}).
-The generative model employs an MDM-style \cite{tevet2023human} denoising transformer architecture to auto-regressively generate joint positions for both the supporter and recipient, conditioned on text descriptions.
+Figure~\ref{fig:generated_qualitative} illustrates the results of applying \model{} to trajectories synthesized by a text-conditioned motion diffusion model \cite{tevet2023human} (details in Appendix~F).
 The diffusion model was trained on "Help-up" interactions from the Inter-X dataset.
 During inference, we prompt it with unseen text descriptions from the same category.
-While the resulting kinematic outputs capture the semantic structure of the interaction, they frequently contain physical inconsistencies typical of diffusion-generated motion (e.g., foot sliding, penetration). {\model{}} successfully converts dense interaction kinematics into physically plausible motions with high accuracy.
-This result demonstrates that the {\model{}} framework is effective not only for real interaction data but also for generated data, highlighting its generality and broad applicability.
+While the generated kinematics capture the interaction semantics, they often contain physical artifacts such as foot sliding and penetration. {\model{}} successfully converts dense interaction kinematics into physically plausible motions.
+This result demonstrates that {\model{}} is effective not only for real interaction data but also for generated data, highlighting its generality and broad applicability.